mui/toolpad/docs/data/toolpad/core/features/authentication.md

 }
 ```

-We will add RBAC to the DataSources so that you can enforce it at the data level.
+Will add RBAC to the DataSources so that you can enforce it at the data level.
 In the following examples, only users with the `admin` role will be able to update the sheet through the grid.
 But users with the `guest` role will be able to view:

 ```tsx
 import { createDataProviderGoogleSheets } from '@mui/toolpad-data-google-sheets'